About TRANSJUGULAR INTRAHEPATIC PORTO-SYSTEMIC SHUNT (TIPS OR TIPPS)

-Transjugular intrahepatic portosystemic shunt or (TIPS or TIPPS for short) is a tube placed between the portal vein (which carries blood from the intestines to the liver) and the hepatic vein (which carries blood from the liver back to the heart).
+Transjugular intrahepatic portosystemic shunt or (TIPS or TIPPS for short) is a tube placed between the portal vein and the hepatic vein.

 Why is this shunt placed?

 This shunt is used primarily in patients with cirrhosis and-or those that have a blockage of blood flow passing through the liver from the portal vein to the hepatic vein.
 This blockage results in increased pressure in the portal vein, which can a buildup of fluid in the abdomen called ascites, or bleeding into the esophagus or stomach as a result of varices.

 Portal hypertension is caused by a blockage by scar tissue or pressure in the portal vein.
 As a result of the increase in pressure, much of the flow of blood bypasses the liver.